miraneko/guessing_game_in_every_language/README.md

 Implementing the guessing game in every language!

-It would be good if you will add few more implementations
+It would be good if you will add or improve few more implementations